 We are committed to creating jobs in Australia.
 We have developed world leading customer contact centres in Sydney to provide the best local support.
 We continue to invest in our graduate programmes and many of our business leaders and technical leads are graduates of our own programmes.
-Macquarie Cloud Services has been ranked in the top 20 Best Places to Work for businesses under 100 people in 2019 and 2020.
+Macquarie Cloud Services was ranked in the top 20 Best Places to Work for businesses under 100 people in 2019 and 2020.

 As an Australian public company, we can provide unique sovereign solutions to data residency requirements.
 This means we can help keep Australian data on our own shores, in Australian owned data centres managed by Australian staff.
-Our Canberra Data Centre Campus has obtained the highest level of certification in this field, having been Certified Strategic under the Australian Government's hosting framework.
+All of our data centres have obtained the highest level of certification in this field, having been Certified Strategic under the Australian Government's hosting certification framework.